 Looking for something different to read recently I saw Stieg Larsson’s “The Girl who Kicked the Hornets Nest” in a friend’s bookshelf.
 It’s well known and seemed just right.
-Fast paced and relatively light Larssosn’s story is not inhabited by real humans.
-His characters are “goodies” or “baddies”, two dimensional cardboard cut-outs of his ideas and he uses cliched techniques to explore themes.
-He promotes feminism by creating women who all attractive, multi-talented, intelligent and “goodies” and he uses a final courtroom scene to let lawyers give words to arguments around his major theme.
+Fast paced and relatively light Larssosn’s story is not inhabited by real humans just “goodies” or “baddies”, two dimensional cardboard cut-outs of ideas which he develops with cliched techniques like promoting feminism by only creating women who are attractive, multi-talented, intelligent “goodies” and a final courtroom scene to let lawyers give words to arguments around his major theme.
 Still it was a good read- the plot is complex and nuanced and action swirls and shifts ceaselessly.
 Into his story he pours a volatile mix of Russian spies, lawyers, motorbike gangs, doctors, police, secret police, journalists, international computer hackers and more.
 They mingle like whiskey and water.
 Delicious.

 Larsson’s central theme is the interplay of rights and responsibilities between individual and state.
 Lisbeth Salander, the novel’s eponymous hornets’ nest kicker is a volatile young woman in whose dragon tattooed skin all wrapped up together are intellect, physical prowess, emotional vulnerability, wild sexual preferences, non-conformism, IT savvy and intrinsic feistiness.
 None of her attitudes or activities impinge on others’ freedoms so, Larsson argues, there is no reason for the state to limit her.
 On the other hand, the secret police aided and abetted by foster carers and an evil psychiatrist, in the name of security, violate her rights and freedoms, her very humanity infact …